Abhishek2717/Internship-Blockchain/README.md

-Network Layer: In this we send the data (which we collected from perception layer) to network devices like servers, wifi, different IOT hubs etc…
+Network Layer: In this we send the data (which we collected from perception layer) to network devices like servers, wifi, different IOT hubs etc

  Some kinds of attacks in network layer are:

 	Hello Flood Attack: It causes high traffic in channels by congesting the channel with a number of useless messages.
 	Selective Forwarding: In this a node sends few selective nodes instead of all the nodes.
 	Acknowledgement Flooding Attack: In this a malicious node sends false information to the neighbouring nodes.